-Age: 78 Biographical Information

-Director Since: July 2016 Dr. Milligan currently works as an independent consultant.
-Previously, Dr. Milligan was a partner at Bay City Capital, LLC, a life sciences investment firm, a position he held from 1997 through 2013.
-From 1979 to 1996, Dr. Milligan served as Senior Vice President and Chief Scientific Officer at Abbott Laboratories, a publicly-held life sciences company.
-Dr. Milligan currently serves as a director of Inspirotech and Xoult, both privately-held life sciences companies.
-During the past five years, Dr. Milligan has served as a director of Caliper Life Sciences, a publicly-held pharmaceutical and biotechnology company that was acquired by PerkinElmer Company, and served as a director of WebLOQ, Inc. a privately-held information technology security company.
-Dr. Milligan also served as Chairman and a director at Vicuron Pharmaceuticals, Inc., a privately-held biopharmaceutical company acquired by Pfizer, from 1997 to 2005, as a director of Reliant Pharmaceutical, Inc., a privately-held pharmaceutical company acquired by GlaxoSmithKline, from 1999 to 2007, as a director of Pathway Diagnostics Corporation, a privately-held pharmaceutical company acquired by Acquired by Quest Diagnostics, Inc., from 2002 to 2008, as a director of Maxia Pharmaceuticals, Inc., a privately-held pharmaceutical company acquired by Quest Diagnostics, Inc., from 2002 to 2008, as a director of Maxia Pharmaceuticals, Inc., a privately-held pharmaceutical company acquired by Paraceutical company acquired by Eli Lilly, from 1995 to 2007, and as a director of Maxia Pharmaceuticals, Inc., a privately-held pharmaceutical company acquired by Incyte Corporation, from 1999 to 2003.
+Dr. Milligan currently works as an independent consultant.
+Previously, Dr. Milligan was a partner at Bay City Capital LLC, a life sciences investment firm, a position he held from 1997 through 2013.
+From 1979 to 1996, Dr. Milligan served in a variety of roles retiring as Senior Vice President and Chief Scientific Officer at Abbott Laboratories, a publicly-held healthcare products company.
+Dr. Milligan currently serves as a director of Inspirotech and Minute Molecular Diagnostics, which are privately-held life sciences companies.
+He is also on the Board of Xoult, a life sciences software company, as well as Ekatra Inc., a company utilizing information technology to monitor and protect valuable assets.
+From 2016 to 2018 he was a board member for WebLoq Inc, a privately-held information technology security company that is no longer in business.
+Starting in 1995, Dr. Milligan served as a director of Caliper Life Sciences, a publicly-held pharmaceutical and biotechnology company that was acquired by PerkinElmer Company in 2011, as well as ICOS, a publicly-held pharmaceutical company where he was a board member and later lead director before it was acquired by Eli Lilly in 2008.
+Dr. Milligan also served as Chairman and a director at Vicuron Pharmaceuticals, Inc., a privately-held biopharmaceutical company from 1997 to 2005 when it was acquired by Pfizer.
+He was also a director of Reliant Pharmaceuticals, Inc., a privately-held pharmaceutical company from 1999 until acquired by GlaxoSmithKline, in 2007.
+In addition, he was a director of Pathway Diagnostics Corporation, a privately-held diagnostics company acquired by Quest Diagnostics, Inc., and a director of Maxia Pharmaceuticals, Inc., a privately-held pharmaceutical company acquired by Incyte, from 1999 to 2003.
 Dr. Milligan received an A.B. in Chemistry from Princeton University and an M.S. and Ph.D. in Organic Chemistry from the University of Illinois.

-Qualifications